ElandaOfficial/venum/README.md

 ## Venum
 A venum is, similar to a trivial enum, collection of constants.
 Other than enums, though, they cannot hold values that are not defined in them (optimally) and store additional data that trivial enums do not.
+A venum can hold up to 100 constants.

 ## Constants
 Constants are the heart of every venum.